-Students can write at an examination centre located in the University's Athabasca, Edmonton, or Calgary, Alberta offices.
+Students can write at an examination centre located in the University's Athabasca, Edmonton, or Calgary, Alberta, offices.
 In addition, a Canada-wide Examination Invigilation Network has been established and is comprised of many post-secondary institutions that are AU approved invigilation sites.
+An invigilator is a person who supervises students while they are writing an exam.

-Students who do not have access to an examination centre, may propose an invigilator; a person approved by Athabasca University to oversee the writing of examinations.
+Students who do not have access to an examination centre, may propose an invigilator.
 Athabasca University students living outside Canada write their examinations at an approved post-secondary institution or Canadian Embassy.